Woman rides an escalator holding a rolling traveling suitcase

 Your credit score is based on your current debt, payment history, and other factors.
 But, due to differences in the credit reporting systems among different countries, new immigrants may not have a U.S. credit score yet.
 The good news is that there are credit card options with no credit history required, like secured credit cards.

 If you don’t already have an existing credit card or another credit account — like a car loan or home loan in your name — that has been open for at least six months, you might not have any credit history in the U.S. credit reporting system.
-For immigrants, building a credit history is an essential step in getting established within the U.S. financial system.
+For immigrants, building a credit history can be an important step in getting established within the U.S. financial system.
 So, a credit card that requires no credit history to apply could help you start that process.

 You can request a free credit report to see if you have a credit history or what’s recorded in your U.S. credit history.